mongodb/mongo-csharp-driver/Docs/reference/content/reference/driver/definitions.md

 ```csharp
 FieldDefinition<Person> field = "FirstName";
 ```
-{{% note %}}We don't validate that the provided string exists as a mapped field, so it is still possible to provide a field that hasn't been mapped:{{% /note %}}
+{{% note %}}We don't validate that the provided string exists as a mapped field, so it is still possible to provide a field that hasn't been mapped:

 ```csharp
 FieldDefinition<Person> field = "fn";
 ```

-And the output field name of this will be just "fn".
+And the output field name of this will be just "fn".{{% /note %}}

 ## Filters